This lesson is a System Admin's Guide to building Elementary Report Cards in support of Standards Based Grading.

 Before You Get Started

 Training is key, especially if the practice is new.
-Illuminate always to act as a supplement to support what you are choosing to be best for your students.
+DnA always to act as a supplement to support what you are choosing to be best for your students.
 Recommended training would be the following for the best support of implementing Gradebooks and/or Report Cards:

 - Standards Based Gradebook Training for Teachers Beginning of School Year, preferably after Professional Development of learning the practice if new to the District or LEA